 The NHS Inform website has advice about how to prevent the most common injuries for children at home.

-Find out how to prevent accidents in different rooms of your home on the Child Safety Scotland website.
+Find out how to prevent accidents in your home on the Royal Society for the Prevention of Accidents website.

 Your child must be put in a child car seat until they're aged 12 or 135cms tall.